rack/rack/GETTING-STARTED.md

 # Getting Started With Rack

 This guide demonstrates how to create a basic Rack application and run it using a Rack-compliant web server.
-We'll use [Puma](https://puma.io) as the web server in this tutorial.
-Alternatives can be found in the [Readme](./index.html#supported-web-servers).
+We'll use [Puma](https://puma.io) in this tutorial — alternative web servers can be found in the [Readme](./index.html#supported-web-servers).

 ## Creating a Rack Application